Jessa Duggar Seewald Shares Cute Video Of Son Spurgeon Bonding With Unborn Sibling

 Before they become a family of five, the Seewalds took the two boys for their very first trip to the zoo a few days ago.
 They were in awe watching the zebra, elephants, and the other animals there.
 Jessa mentioned that they were really excited to see the animals that they read about in their storybooks come to life right in front of them.

 The Counting On star doesn’t have much longer to go.
-She will be the first of the four expecting Duggar woman who will be giving birth.
+She will be the first of the four expecting Duggar women who will be giving birth.
 After that, they will anticipate the arrivals of three more little ones in a few months as Kendra, Anna, and Joy-Anna are all due around the same time.

 There is bound to be more Duggar news in the future, so keep watching to see what will happen next.